Ban The Bag - Vancouver!

 Thank you for your support, and please do not hesitate to write to the Vancouver City Council about issues you care about!

-Tessie Kovar needs your help with “Vancouver City Council: Ban of Plastic Bags”.
-Join Tessie and 297 supporters today.
+Tess Kovar needs your help with “Vancouver City Council: Ban of Plastic Bags”.
+Join Tess and 346 supporters today.